-- a) For new roads, degradation impact areas will be determined and delineated in all instances equal to an expanse of 500 m either side of the new road. - b) For recorded decreases in canopy cover of 50 percent or more that do not qualify as deforestation, the area immediately surrounding the sampling point must be examined in imagery with a resolution of 10 m or finer.
-Where the area over which the average canopy cover has decreased is equal to or greater than 1 ha, this area must be delineated as a degradation impact area.
+- 7) Identified new roads must be delineated in a supplementary vector data file (e.g., GeoPackage, Shapefile, or KML) of the UDef PA.
+The digital file of new roads must be submitted as part of the monitoring report.
+Such new roads must be excluded from the subsequent risk mapping process. - 8) For new roads, degradation impact areas must be determined and delineated in all instances equal to an expanse of 500 m either side of the new road. - a) For recorded decreases in canopy cover of 50 percent or more that do not qualify as deforestation, the area immediately surrounding the sampling point must be examined in imagery with a resolution of 10 m or finer.
+Where the area over which canopy cover has decreased is equal to or greater than 1 ha, this area must be delineated as a degradation impact area.
 A decrease in canopy cover is calculated as the difference between canopy cover at the start and end of the monitored period.